jane-alter-ego/rsschool-cv/cv.md

 **Student of Technological Institute of Informatics (Montevideo, Uruguay), methodist and biologist with 19 years of experience, PhD in Biology.**

-<p>I worked at the Biology Museum in Moscow, but moved to Uruguay in 2022.
+<p>I worked at the Biology Museum in Moscow, but in 2022 moved to Uruguay.
 Now I am studying informatics and web development.</p>

 > **Contact Info:**
 >